 Our work has been partially inspired by the one of Jiang and Yin [7].
-Similarly, we first create an image by concatenating the aforementioned 75 1-D signals, which form the "signal" image.
-From each signal image we create an "activity" image, by applying one of the following transforms: a) the 2-D Discrete Fourier Transform (DFT); b) the 2-D Fast Fourier Transform (FFT); c) the 2-D Discrete Cosine Transform (DCT); and d) the 2-D Discrete Sine Transform (DST).
+Similarly, we first create an image by concatenating the aforementioned 75 1D signals, which form the "signal" image.
+From each signal image we create an "activity" image, by applying one of the following transforms: (a) the 2D Discrete Fourier Transform (DFT); (b) the 2D Fast Fourier Transform (FFT); (c) the 2D Discrete Cosine Transform (DCT); and (d) the 2D Discrete Sine Transform (DST).
 From each transform we preserve only the magnitude, while we discard the phase.
 Note that DST and DCT are further processed by normalizing using the orthonorm.
-Obviously, in all cases the result is a 2-D signal.
+Obviously, in all cases the result is a 2D signal.
+Note that FFT is a fast implementation of DFT.
+Several implementations of FFT are approximations.
+Also even exact implementations are prone to floating point errors.
+Therefore, our goal was to assess whether the implementation of FFT we used showed a drop of performance compared to DFT.
 In Fig. 1 we illustrate an example signal image and the 4 corresponding activity images.

 We herein remind that the goal of this work is limited to action classification.
-Therefore, it belongs to the category of segmented recognition (see section 2), as it does not perform a temporal segmentation step.
-As we shall see in section 4, we work using pre-segmented video sequences, aiming to only recognize the performed actions within each segment.
+Therefore, it belongs to the category of segmented recognition (see Sect.
+2), as it does not perform a temporal segmentation step.
+As we shall see in Sect.
+4, we work using pre-segmented video sequences, aiming to only recognize the performed actions within each segment.
 We also assume that each segment contains exactly one action.
 To address the problem of temporal variability between actions and between users, an interpolation step is necessary.
 Upon experimentation, we set the duration of all videos equal to 159 frames, upon imposing a linear interpolation step.
 This way, the size of signal and activity images was fixed and equal to 159×75 .